lurchmath/lde/docs/phase4-modification.md

  * [ ] Increase efficiency by calling the backup routine in the target first, and at the end marks itself dirty if and only if its new state is different from its original state in some attribute set by a modifier.
+   (Note that this task, since it is just an increase in efficiency, can be deferred until later in the project, and can even be considered optional if we notice no performance problems without implementing it.)
  * [ ] Extend the unit tests to handle this new feature.
  * [ ] Once the unit tests pass, build everything and commit.